Ride the X-band wave for meteorological and hydrological surveillance

 Does the Radar have built in redundancy in Transmitter, receiver, processing?

-Yes, there is built in reduncency in the transmitter.
+Yes, there is built in redundancy in the transmitter.
 The transmitter includes several internally connected GaN transistors that ensure that the transmitter can still operate with limited capability even if one the transistors is not working.
 Moreover, we use independent transmitters for both horizontal and vertical channels that increase the reliability of the system further.
-If one of the trasnmitters fails, radar can still continue operations with the other transmitters in the single polarization mode.
+If one of the transmitters fails, radar can still continue operations with the other transmitters in the single polarization mode.
 Automatic real-time calibration ensures that the radar is calibrated properly even if transmitter power changes due to transmitter issues.

 How long is the estimated range of X-Band radar from Vaisala.
 In Brazil (Minas Gerais) we have been observing that Vaisala has developed technologies that keep data quality on C-band radars, that expand range from traditional range , around 120 km, to 200/240 km.
 That signal processing technology has been applied on X-band Vaisala equipments?